Rajivh/TicTacToe/README.md

 It was definitely a valuable learning experience - both in terms of coding an end - to - end project as well as understanding the basic blocks of machine learning.

-Disclaimer: Code quality has lots of improvement.
+Disclaimer: Code quality has lots of scope for improvement.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Rajivh/TicTactToe/master)